animal-tree/BrokenWisdomsExtendedEditions/2-Opposing-views.md

 My grandma was prescribed a cocktail of neuroactive drugs before she had dementia.
 Seroquel, Lyrica, Xanax, and the list goes on.
 She didn't have any of the conditions those medications are primarily supposed to treat (Seroquel is an antipsychotic, Lyrica is an antiepileptic, Xanax is a benzo), and every time she developed a new symptom from one, they prescribed yet another.
 She developed dementia when I was still in high school.
 She lived with dementia from then to my Junior year of college, the year my grandpa died, 2016, when she died as well.

-She shortly outlived my grandpa, and died the same year as him three days before his April 16 birthday, on April 13, 2016.

 #### How my grandpa died

 When I was a kid, I listed off my favorite family members once, in my order of favorite, in front of all of them who were in our apartment living room, either standing or eating at the table.
 Maybe I was 5 or so.
 I remember they all looked big and I was standing.
 Grandpa was sitting in his bigger chair at the table and I started, "Babula" ("Grandma"), "mom, Marina, ..." and then after all the others who I listed, I listed my grandpa.
 I still remember that.
 He wasn’t offended, and I love and loved my grandpa a lot.
 In maybe 16 years, I would be standing by his bedside in the hospital, after a heart surgery he had, when he'd tell me: "Ti moy lyubimey v'nuk" (“You are my favorite grandson.”).
 He has 4 grandkids: Irina, Lena, Marina, and me.
 I'm his only v'nuk...
 I could hear he didn’t mean it as a joke... maybe...